-A.15 rdiff-'patch' format diffs between releases
+A.17 rdiff-'patch' format diffs between releases

-- rdiff [-flags] [-V vn] [-r t]-D d [-r t2]-D d2]] modules...

-- Requires: repository.
+- rdiff [-flags] [-V vn] (-r tag1[:date1] | -D date1) [-r tag2[:date2] | -D date2] modules... - Requires: repository.

-- Changes: nothing.

-- Synonym: patch
+- Changes: nothing. - Synonym: patch

 Builds a Larry Wall format patch(1) file between two releases, that can be fed directly into the patch program to bring an old release up-to-date with the new release.
 (This is one of the few CVS commands that operates directly from the repository, and doesn't require a prior checkout.)
 The diff output is sent to the standard output device.